Karrion Kross: WWE (2020–2021)

 On the December 9 episode of NXT, Kross returned and attacked Damian Priest.
 At New Year's Evil on January 6, Kross defeated Priest.
 At the second night of TakeOver: Stand & Deliver on April 8, he defeated Finn Balor to win the NXT Championship for the second time.
 On the May 25 episode of NXT, Kross retained the title against Balor in his first title defense.
-On June 13 at In Your House, Kross successfully retained the championship by defeating Pete Dunne, Kyle O'Reilly, Johnny Gargano, and Adam Cole in a fatal 5-way match.
-On the July 13 episode of NXT, Gargano faced Kross for the NXT Championship with Samoa Joe as guest referee where he successfully retained.
-At TakeOver 36, Kross lost the NXT Championship to Joe, suffering his first loss in NXT; this was his final match in NXT before he was moved to Raw.
+On June 14 at In Your House, Kross successfully retained the championship by defeating Pete Dunne, Kyle O'Reilly, Johnny Gargano, and Adam Cole in a fatal 5-way match.
+On the July 14 episode of NXT, Kross faced Gargano to defend the NXT Championship with Samoa Joe as guest referee where he successfully retained.
+On August 22 at TakeOver 36, Kross lost the NXT Championship to Joe, suffering his first loss in NXT; this was his final match in NXT before he was moved to Raw.

-While he was NXT Champion, Kross made his main roster debut on the July 19 episode of Raw, where he was defeated by Jeff Hardy in a non-title match, marking his first pinfall loss in WWE.
-Many critics and audiences complained that the result damaged the formidable character of Kross due to losing in less than two minutes.
+While he was NXT Champion, Kross made his main roster debut on the July 19 episode of Raw, where he was defeated by Jeff Hardy in a non-title match in less than two minutes, marking his first pinfall loss in WWE.
+Because of said result, many critics and audiences complained that it damaged the formidable character of Kross.
 According to Kross in an interview after his release, the match originally was supposed to last 10-minutes before being abruptly shortened to 90 seconds just after he made his entrance to the ring.
 After losing the NXT Championship, Kross was transferred to Raw on its August 23 episode, performing without Scarlett and debuting a new look where he wore a gladiator helmet and suspenders in his entrance; his new attire and character direction was further criticized, with many deeming these changes unnecessary and poorly thought out.
 WWE Hall of Famer Mick Foley talked about WWE's problems, saying that Kross' character was "greatly watered down and even made a joke of when they debut on the main roster."
-Foley's comments were supported by another WWE Hall of Famer, Booker T. On November 4, Kross and Scarlett were released from their WWE contracts.
+Foley's comments were supported by another WWE Hall of Famer, Booker T. On November 4, Kross and Scarlett were released from their WWE contracts, ending their one-year tenure with the company.

 Return to MLW (2022)

 In February 2022, Kross made his return to MLW, where he was absent for 2 years.
-Going by the Killer Kross name, he won his return debut match at SuperFight against Budd Heavy by referee stoppage.
+He won his return debut match at SuperFight against Budd Heavy by referee stoppage.

+Return to independent circuit (2022)

 On July 31, at Ric Flair's Last Match event, Kross defeated Davey Boy Smith Jr..

 New Japan Pro Wrestling (2022)

-Killer Kross made his NJPW debut at the Lonestar Shootout event, losing to Minoru Suzuki.
+Kross made his New Japan Pro-Wrestling (NJPW) at the Lonestar Shootout event, losing to Minoru Suzuki.
 Kross returned during the Collision 2022 tapings, defeating Yuya Uemura.